Suriname: Languages

 In Paramaribo, Dutch is the main home language in two-thirds of the households.
 The recognition of "Surinaams-Nederlands" ("Surinamese Dutch") as a national dialect equal to "Nederlands-Nederlands" ("Dutch Dutch") and "Vlaams-Nederlands" ("Flemish Dutch") was expressed in 2009 by the publication of the Woordenboek Surinaams Nederlands (Surinamese–Dutch Dictionary).
 It is the most commonly spoken language in urban areas.
 The local languages are only more predominant than Dutch in the interior of Suriname (namely parts of Sipaliwini and Brokopondo).

 Sranan Tongo, a local English-based creole language, is the most widely used vernacular language in daily life and business among the Surinamese.
 Together with Dutch, it is considered to be one of the two principal languages of Surinamese diglossia.
 Both are further influenced by other spoken languages which are spoken primarily within ethnic communities.
 Sranan Tongo is often used interchangeably with Dutch depending on the formality of the setting; Dutch is seen as a prestige dialect and Sranan Tongo the common vernacular.

 Sarnami Hindustani, an Indo-Aryan koiné language and the Surinamese variety of Caribbean Hindustani, is the third-most used language.
 It is primarily spoken by the descendants of Indian indentured labourers from the former British Raj.

 The six Maroon languages of Suriname are also considered English-based creole languages, and include Saramaccan, Aukan, Aluku, Paramaccan, Matawai and Kwinti.
 Aluku, Paramaccan, and Kwinti are so mutually intelligible with Aukan that they can be considered dialects of the Aukan language.
 The same can be said about Matawai, which is mutually intelligible with Saramaccan.

 Surinamese-Javanese is used by the residents of Suriname who are descendants of the Javanese indentured laborers once sent from the Dutch East Indies (now Indonesia).

-Amerindian languages include Akurio, Arawak-Lokono, Carib-Kari'nja, Sikiana-Kashuyana, Tiro-Tiriyó, Waiwai, Warao, and Wayana.
+Amerindian languages include Akurio, Lokono, Carib-Kari'nja, Sikiana-Kashuyana, Tiro-Tiriyó, Waiwai, Warao, and Wayana.

 Hakka is spoken by the descendants of the Chinese indentured labourers.
 Cantonese and Mandarin are spoken by the recent wave of Chinese immigrants.

-English, Guyanese English Creole, Portuguese, Spanish, French, and French Guianese Creole are spoken at areas near the country's borders where there are many migrants from neighboring countries speaking their respective languages.
+English, Guyanese English Creole, Portuguese, Spanish, French, and French Guianese Creole are spoken at areas near the country's borders where there are many migrants from neighbouring countries speaking their respective languages.
+English is spoken by the majority of the population.